-I know people who still don't know basic stuff you can do with Vim even after having used the editor for more than twenty years!
-It's simply too time consuming to constantly having to look up how you can keep improving your workflow with Vim.
+I also knew about people who still didn't know basic stuff you can do with Vim even after having used the editor for many years.

-I will actually go so far as to state that Vim might even decrease your productivity.
-Yes, I really just said that!
+And I would actually go so far as to state that Vim sometimes even decrease your productivity.
+Yes, I really said that!

-The reason I say that is because during the time when I used the really simple editors, all my mental energy was spend concentrating on the problem I was trying to solve with the code I was writing.
-No mental energy was ever spend on navigating the code.
+The reason I said that was because during the time when I used the really simple editors, all my mental energy was spend concentrating on the problem I was trying to solve with the code I was writing.
+No mental energy was ever spend on navigating the code or editing the code.

-And no, the stupid and utterly ridicules basic navigation with the
+And no, the utterly ridicules basic navigation with the

-l keys, as well as several other key relations, has absolutely nothing to do with keeping your hand on the so-called "home row" and being efficient in typing, as a lot of people believe, this is just a side effect.
+l keys, as well as several other key relations, has absolutely nothing to do with keeping your hand on the so-called "home row" and being efficient in typing, as a lot of people would like you to believe, this is just a side effect.
 It's a remnant from the old terminal keyboards.
 Notice also where some of the other "most used" Vim keys are located.